treeverse/lakeFS/design/accepted/gc_plus/uncomitted-gc.md

 #### Flow 2: Optimized Run

-Optimized run uses the previous GC run output, to perform a partial scan of the branch to remove uncommitted garbage.
+Optimized run uses the previous GC run output, to perform a partial scan of the repository to remove uncommitted garbage.

 ##### Step 1.
 Analyze Data and Perform Cleanup for old entries (GC client)